HarshitR2004/sherlock_bot/README.md

 - **Knowledge Base**: Built on the complete works of Sherlock Holmes by Sir Arthur Conan Doyle
 - **Victorian-Era UI**: A thematically appropriate user interface that evokes the aesthetic of 221B Baker Street
 - **Word-by-Word Response Animation**: Responses appear gradually, simulating the detective's thoughtful deduction process
-- **Conversation Management**: Start new investigations or continue existing ones with conversation tracking

 ## 🛠️ Technology Stack